lualiloon/lualiloon.github.io/index.md

 This is where I experiment with game design ideas and showcase my past projects.

 I've been fascinated with game design for years.
 I love creating worlds, characters, and mechanics that players can immerse themselves in.
-This website is my way of sharing that passion with you.
+This website is my way of sharing that passion.

 ### Monthly Projects

 Every month, I'll post a new update with a small project I've been working on.
 These projects could be anything from a quick prototype to a mini-game.
-My goal is to challenge myself to create something new every month, and share the process with you.
+My goal is to challenge myself to continually create new things, and share the process with you.

 ### The Crypt